The Aged Care Quality and Safety Commission Glossary can also be accessed in the following formats:

 Prudential Compliance - Compliance with prudential requirements set out in the Aged Care Act, where a provider providing residential aged care holds accommodations deposits and entry contributions, in accordance with the Fees and Payments Principles 2014 (No. 2).

 Prudential Review - On-site activities conducted with the approved providers consent intended to educate the provider on its prudential responsibilities under the Aged Care Act, and the Fees and Payments Principles 2014 (No. 2).

 Prudential Standards - A set of four standards set out in the Fees and Payments Principles 2014 (No. 2) and made under Section 96-1 of the Aged Care Act,, which outline how providers must manage the refundable accommodation payments of their consumers.

-Quality Assessment and Monitoring Group - The group within the Commission responsible for the accreditation and monitoring of residential aged care services, quality review of services provided in the home and community and assessment of National Aboriginal and Torres Strait Islander Flexible Aged Care Program services.
+Quality Assessment and Monitoring Group (QAMG) - The group within the Commission responsible for the accreditation and monitoring of residential aged care services, quality review of services provided in the home and community and assessment of National Aboriginal and Torres Strait Islander Flexible Aged Care Program services.

 Quality assessor - A person registered by the Commissioner under Part 6 of the Rules to undertake a performance assessment against the Quality Standards or to monitor the quality of care and services.

 Quality audit - The terminology used to describe the process for assessing the performance of a home service during a quality review (changed from ‘site visit’ to ‘quality audit’ from 1 January 2020).